asifraiyansys/asifraiyansys/README.md

 * 👨‍💼 1+ year as a **Flutter Developer in a software company**
 * 📱 Apps deployed on **Play Store & App Store**
-* ⚡ Focused on performance, scalability, and clean architecture
+* ⚡ Experience in building scalable, production-level applications
-* 🤝 Experienced in team collaboration and API integration
+* 🤝 Strong collaboration in team-based development environments

 ---